La Réunion (Dallas): Geography

 Founded in 1855 approximately three miles west of the village of Dallas, the town site of La Réunion was located on a limestone bluff overlooking the floodplain of the West Fork of the Trinity River to the north.

 The land purchased by the colony consisted of approximately 2000 acres of land was bounded largely by the present day streets of Hampton Rd, Westmoreland Rd, Canada Dr, and Davis St.

 History

 Au Texas

 In the early 1850s, Victor Considerant was a major figure in the Fourierist movement, which had been suppressed in France after the election of Napoleon III in 1848 and his subsequent coup d'état in 1851.

 Forced into exile in Belgium, Considerant accepted an invitation from Arthur Brisbane to tour the United States and traveled widely there in 1852 and 1853.
 After personally inspecting an area near the three forks of the Trinity River in Texas and being greatly impressed by the climate and opportunities there, he returned to Europe and published a book titled Au Texas advocating for the establishment of a colony in the region.

+The colony included families and individuals from Europe, including John Loupot and his wife Rosina Loupot, who were among the settlers at La Réunion.